NaturalAntibody/on-premise/README.md

 # NaturalAntibody Platform

-This package provides an implementation of the on-premise version of the NaturalAntibody PLatform.
+This package provides an implementation of the on-premise version of the NaturalAntibody Platform.
 Use of this Software is subject to the [Standard Terms and the End User License Agreement (EULA)](https://github.com/NaturalAntibody/on-premise/blob/master/EULA.pdf).
 By downloading, installing, or using the Software, you acknowledge that you have read, understood, and agree to the [Standard Terms and Conditions](https://github.com/NaturalAntibody/on-premise/blob/master/STANDARD%20TERMS%20AND%20CONDITIONS.pdf) and [End-User License Agreement](https://github.com/NaturalAntibody/on-premise/blob/master/LICENCE).

 NaturalAntibody Platform is available for commercial and non-commercial use.
 You can learn more about our Platform at [naturalantibody.com](https://naturalantibody.com/).